aridiosilva/DesignPrinciplesAndPatterns/README.md

 - **Adapter (139)** - Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

 - **Bridge (151)** - Decouple an abstraction from its implementation so that the two can vary independently.
 Yield objects whose only responsibilities are creating other objects.
 This pattern use delegation less heavily.
+Bridges decouples an abstraction from its implementation.
+If the abstraction and a particular implementation are closely matched, then the abstraction may simply delegate operations to that implementation.

 - **Builder (97)** - Separate the construction of a complex object from its representation so that the same construction process can create different representations.

 - **Chain of Responsibility (223)** - Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.
 This pattern use delegation less heavily.
+This pattern handles requests by forwarding them from one object to another along a chain of objects.
+Sometimes this request carries with it a reference to the original object receiving the request, in which case the pattern is using delegation.

 - **Command (233)** - Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
 Yield objects whose only responsibilities are to implement a request on another object or group of objects.